Infosecdecompress/Security_Interview_Questions/Categories/BasicNetworkAndNetworkSecurity.md

 Authoritative name servers store DNS record information –usually a DNS hosting provider or domain registrar.

 Recursive name servers are the “middlemen” between authoritative servers and end-users because they have to recuse up the DNS tree to reach the name servers authoritative for storing the domain’s records.

+### What is DNS spoofing (cache poisoning)?
+How does it work?